GoogleChrome/developer.chrome.com/site/en/docs/handbook/how-to/add-a-blog-post/index.md

 `'image/BrQidfK9jaQyIHwdw91aVpkPiib2/EnMzOm0mBytBA3AzlCG6.png'`

-Paste that into the `sharingImage` field in your YAML frontmatter.
+Paste that into the `sharing_image` field in your YAML frontmatter.

 ## Components